Eight of Pentacles

 Hephaestus

-Hephaestus was the God of fire, volcanoes and as many early crafts required fire in their manufacture; metalwork, pottery, cookery, etc., plus many other ancient crafts associated with needlework and cloth were associated with the hearth fire (as that was where they were made to pass away the end of the day).
+Hephaestus was the god of fire, volcanoes, and the forge.
+Because early crafts required fire in their manufacture (metalwork, pottery, cookery), he governed them all.
+Even ancient crafts like needlework and cloth production fell under his domain, as they were completed beside the hearth fire at the end of the day.

 He was also lame.
-Although there are many stories to explain this, the root cause is probably that many ancient blacksmiths would become unable to walk in later life because of the common use of poisonous compounds over years of metalworking, such as arsenic poisoning (causing rheumatoid arthritis and difficulty with joints – and walking).
+There are many mythical stories to explain this, but the root cause is that many ancient blacksmiths would become unable to walk in later life.
+The common use (and creation of) poisonous compounds over years of metalworking caused severe joint damage and neuropathy.

 Description and Symbology

-The card shows the God Hephaestus using his immense craftsmanship and his magical forge to create the pentacles on the card – perhaps even the first coins.
+The card depicts the god Hephaestus using his immense craftsmanship and magical forge to create the pentacles: representing the very first coins.

-The fire takes the shape of an ethereal woman.
-This is one of the Muses.
-Without the artistic, literary and musical abilities associated with the Muses there can be no creative ideas and therefore no craft, and without that, any lump of metal will remain a lump of metal no matter how often you heat or shape it.
-It could also refer to the ‘curse’ of curiosity inherited from Pandora, and without which we will never learn anything.
+The fire takes the shape of an ethereal woman: one of the Muses.
+Without the artistic, literary, and musical abilities associated with the Muses, there can be no creative ideas, and consequently no craft.
+Without craft, a lump of metal remains a lump of metal.
+The figure reflects the 'curse' of curiosity inherited from Pandora, the vital spark without which we learn nothing.

 row icon image